 Kimberly is an art therapist and a meditation teacher living in North Vancouver, British Columbia.

-From a young age I’ve been interested in human behaviour.
 My childhood was spent absorbing and witnessing different cultures and landscapes.
 I was born in Vancouver and raised in Pakistan, Egypt, Ghana, Jamaica, and Ukraine.
-These formative years instilled in me a deep appreciation for diversity, art, and human connection.
-During my early twenties I moved to China and then to Australia, where I studied transpersonal art therapy and meditation facilitation.
-I have finally returned to my birthplace with my husband and our two daughters.
+During my early twenties I moved to China and then to Australia, where I found my passion in art therapy and meditation.
+I spent a decade living in Australia, and in 2024 I returned to my birthplace in North Vancouver with my husband and our two daughters.

 My Approach to Therapy

-My art therapy practice is rooted in compassion, creativity, and a deep respect for each person’s inner world.
-I draw on a blend of theoretical approaches that support emotional healing, meaning-making, and self-discovery through art.
+My art therapy practice is rooted in compassion and a deep respect for each person’s inner world.
+I draw on a blend of theoretical approaches that support emotional healing.
 Jungian Psychology is a major aspect of my work.
-I believe in the wisdom of the unconscious and the power of imagery.
-Inspired by Jungian ideas, I often use symbols, dreams, and spontaneous art to help clients connect with deeper parts of themselves and find meaning in their experiences.
-I also incorporate Transpersonal Art Therapy which honours the spiritual and creative dimensions of healing.
-I see art-making as a bridge to something greater than ourselves, whether that’s a sense of inner peace, connection, or transformation during times of grief and transition.
+I believe in the wisdom of the unconscious and the power of symbolism.

 A big part of who I am, and the reason I work in art therapy, is because of my sister, Elizabeth.
 On October 13th, 2013 my sister died of suicide.
 Her loss pierced through the layers of beliefs and foundations on which I saw the world.
 It led me on a journey towards understanding my own mortality and seeking answers through therapy and spirituality.